msmbuilder/msmbuilder-legacy/README.md

 ------------
 Have you found a bug?
 Do you have an idea for a great new feature, or a gripe about an existing one?
 Have you written some code that you'd like to contribute to MSMBuilder?
 Awesome!
 We'd love to have your contribution!

 MSMBuilder is [hosted](https://github.com/SimTk/msmbuilder) on GitHub.
-Filing an issue such as a bug report of feature request is easy and will contribute to  the future development of MSMBuilder.
+Filing an issue such as a bug report or feature request is easy and will contribute to  the future development of MSMBuilder.
 Contributing code is easy too, just fork the repository and then submit a pull request.
 A few guidelines on contributing can be found [here](http://msmbuilder.readthedocs.org/en/latest/developer.html).